CosmWasm/cosmwasm/MIGRATING.md

   # ...
   ```

-- If you want to use a fewture that os only available on CosmWasm 1.2+ chains,
+- If you want to use a feature that is only available on CosmWasm 1.2+ chains,
   use this feature:

   ```diff